 One of the original Caltech trustees more than a century ago was George Ellery Hale.
 He was already a renowned astronomer when he founded the Mount Wilson Observatory situated 5715 feet above Pasadena.
 This was the most famous observatory in the world for many decades.
 It produced groundbreaking astronomical discoveries such as Edwin Hubble and Milton Humason’s expanding universe discovery.
 This led to what we now know as the Big Bang Theory.

 This is still an operating Observatory as well as an amazing step back in history.
 From the end of March through November, the observatory is open for tours.
 They offer weekend public tours, self-guided tours as well as reserved private group tours.
 I enjoyed a private tour and for a science geek like me, it was fantastic.
-A group of us sat beneath the rotating dome, taking our turns gazing through the telescope While it’s not a view upward, science lovers will enjoy the lockers of the original astronomers which still remain complete with nametags.
+A group of us sat beneath the rotating dome, taking our turns gazing through the telescope.
+While it’s not a view upward, science lovers will enjoy the lockers of the original astronomers which still remain complete with nametags.

 Jet Propulsion Laboratory